rranford/integer-puzzle/README.md

 # integer-puzzle
 Node.js integer puzzle

-Commandline application to take numeric input (N) and output a table of prime number.
+Commandline application to take numeric input (N) and output a table of prime numbers.

 Dependencies
 ------------
 [Node] [NodeDownload]

-Please note this application was developed on Windows 10
+Developed on Windows 10

 Install and Run
 ---------------